ml-zju/PBScreen/README.md

 # License
 This code and data are provided under the [Apache License 2.0](LICENSE).
 You are free to use, modify, and distribute them for both commercial and non-commercial purposes.
 However, please provide appropriate attribution to the original author.

-# Acknowledgments
-- The code and techniques in this repository may be based on or inspired by various research papers, open-source projects, and libraries.
-Please refer to the code comments and references within each notebook for more details.
-- Special thanks to the developers of the libraries used in this project, such as `rdkit`, `dgl`, and `torch`, for providing powerful tools for molecular data analysis and machine learning.
-Their work has made it possible to develop and implement these molecular modeling techniques.